Skip to main content

 What’s on offer?

-18 units of approx. 25m² accommodating up to four people, shared office space and hotdesks.
+TUS: 18 units of ≈25m² accommodating up to four people, shared office space, and hotdesks.
 Reception, restaurant, boardroom and meeting room.
-IT support, broadband, managed print facility and videoconferencing.
+IT support, broadband, managed print facility, and videoconferencing.
+UL: individual offices, shared desk space, collaborative workspaces, meeting rooms, boardroom, high-specification bio-labs, and a re-configurable lobby/exhibition space.

-Access to the TUS Enterprise Ladder, TUS International Network and invitations to dozens of events to help inspire, motivate and build networks and relationships and to take part in competitions.
+TUS: Access to the TUS Enterprise Ladder, TUS International Network, and invitations to dozens of events to help inspire, motivate, and build networks and relationships and to take part in competitions.
+UL: Leverage the expertise of UL’s renowned faculty and cutting-edge research facilities to collaborate on innovative projects that drive progress and create real-world impact.

 Gallery